Organizing Your Finances for 2021: Tips from PT Progress

 Tackle Your Student Loan Debts

-Student loans—the financial burden that many people are dealing with, but no one likes to think about.
+Student loans are the financial burden that many people deal with, but no one likes to think about.
 How can you possibly pay them off in due time while balancing all of your other expenses and maintaining any semblance of a normal life?

 Well, a small silver lining presented by the COVID-19 pandemic has been the federal forbearance on student loan interest—currently extended through January 31, 2021.
 With no interest accruing on federal student loan balances, this is the perfect opportunity to chip away at your principal debt without penalty and work toward a more reasonable number before the forbearance lifts.

-Pending the final deadline for the forbearance, another way to place yourself in a good position with your student loans is through refinancing.
-There is a multitude of private lending companies with different options for your unique situation, whether you are looking to consolidate multiple loans or simply find lower interest rates.
+Pending the final deadline for the forbearance, refinancing is another way to place yourself in a good position with your student loans.
+Many private lending companies have different options for your unique situation, whether you are looking to consolidate multiple loans or find lower interest rates.

 With so many financial factors at play, sometimes it can feel like there is no more room in your head to focus on anything else.
 While being financially savvy is important as you turn toward 2021, don’t forget those things that make you happy!
 Whatever your adventure entails, knowing your financial situation and setting attainable goals should help you toward your destination.

-These tips just begin scratching the surface of your money management possibilities but are crucial building blocks for a strong financial future.
-We would like to extend a heartfelt “Thank You” to Tim for imparting his wisdom and wish you a happy, healthy, and prosperous 2021!
+These tips begin scratching the surface of your money management possibilities but are crucial building blocks for a strong financial future.
+We want to extend a heartfelt “Thank You” to Tim for imparting his wisdom and wish you a happy, healthy, and prosperous 2021!

 To access Tim’s Financial Therapy Worksheets and explore his free 5-day mini-course, click here.